Coherence (units of measurement): Relating quantities of the same kind

-Measuring rod on exhibition in the Archeological Museum of Istanbul (Turkey) dating to the (3rd millennium BC) excavated at Nippur, Mesopotamia.
+Oldest preserved measuring rod, dating to 2650 BC, excavated at Nippur, Mesopotamia, on display in the Archaeology Museum of Istanbul, Turkey.
 The rod shows the various units of measure in use.

 Relating quantities of different kinds

 Non-commensurable quantities have different physical dimensions, which means that adding or subtracting them is not meaningful.
 For instance, adding the mass of an object to its volume has no physical meaning.
-However, new quantities (and, as such, units) can be derived via multiplication and exponentiation of other units.
+However, the units of new quantities can be derived via multiplication and exponentiation of the units of other quantities.
 As an example, the SI unit for force is the newton, which is defined as kg⋅m⋅s^{−2}.
-Since a coherent derived unit is one which is defined by means of multiplication and exponentiation of other units but not multiplied by any scaling factor other than 1, the pascal is a coherent unit of pressure (defined as kg⋅m^{−1}⋅s^{−2}), but the bar (defined as 100000 kg⋅m^{−1}⋅s^{−2}) is not.
+(Note: In 2013 the Consultative Committee for Units decided to return to the original order of SI base unit symbols, in which, for instance, newton was written kg⋅m⋅s^{−2} (instead of m⋅kg⋅s^{−2}), to reflect the underlying physics.)
+Since a coherent derived unit is one which is defined by means of multiplication and exponentiation of base units with no scaling factor, the pascal is a coherent SI unit of pressure (defined as kg⋅m^{−1}⋅s^{−2}), but the bar (defined as 100000 kg⋅m^{−1}⋅s^{−2}) is not.

-Note that coherence of a given unit depends on the definition of the base units.
-Should the standard unit of length change such that it is shorter by a factor of 100000, then the bar would be a coherent derived unit.
-However, a coherent unit remains coherent (and a non-coherent unit remains non-coherent) if the base units are redefined in terms of other units with the numerical factor always being unity.